 I've given a lot of press to Sabrina Nohling Photography this past year, as she did the photo sessions for Bob and Kaeleigh's wedding.
 Their snowy engagement session, second engagement session, and their wedding photos can be found on my blog, and full sessions can be found on Sabrina's blog.

 I'm thrilled to report that Sabrina is sending another AMAZING engagement session our way!
 Briana and I grew up in the same neighborhood and we've known each other since elementary school, so it's extremely exciting to see her get engaged to such a wonderful man.
 They couldn't have picked a better spot to do a photo shoot; Starved Rock is the most beautiful in the fall, and it's especially meaningful for them because that's where they got engaged.
 They even were able to find the exact spot of their engagement, and someone just happened to have carved "B+A" into a tree near that exact spot, too!
-It really couldn't be any more picturesque.
+(For the record, no one here condones tree carving, especially at a state park, but for photography and sentiment's sake it feels like fate that it was already there.)

 Congratulations, Aaron and Bri!!!
 I can't wait to see you grow and thrive <3